dgorin1/mddtoolkit/README.md

     - v.
 Uncertainty on each measurement (moles).

-2. A .yaml file which will supply the software with details about the optimization configuration.
-We recommend copying and pasting the example we share below and customizing it to your needs if necessary.
+2. A .yaml file which will supply the MDD_toolkit with details about the optimization configuration.
+We recommend copying and pasting the example we share below and--if necessary-- customizing it to your needs.

 example yaml file:
 ```yaml